Bioconductor/BiocWorkshops/230_Isserlin_RCy3_intro.md

 <div class="figure">
 <img src="/home/mramos/Source/github/BiocWorkshops/230_Isserlin_RCy3_intro/images/mesenem_summary_network.png" alt="Example Annotated Enrichment Map created when running an enrichment analysis using EnrichmentBrowser ORA with the genes that differential in mesenchymal OV" width="678" />
-<p class="caption">(\#fig:cmesenem_annot_fig)Example Annotated Enrichment Map created when running an enrichment analysis using EnrichmentBrowser ORA with the genes that differential in mesenchymal OV</p>
+<p class="caption">(\#fig:cmesenemannotfig)Example Annotated Enrichment Map created when running an enrichment analysis using EnrichmentBrowser ORA with the genes that differential in mesenchymal OV</p>
 </div>